25 Fun, Festive Places to Celebrate Christmas in Georgia (2024)

 Official Website

-Its festive atmosphere offers a wonderful taste of the outdoor markets common during Christmas in Europe, not to mention great Christmas shopping opportunities.
+This free Christmas event offers a festive atmosphere with outdoor markets common during Christmas in Europe, not to mention great Christmas shopping opportunities.

 Visitors can browse the market for unique items to check off their holiday gift list, try traditional German food and beverages, or get photos taken with Santa.